Dr. Janet Hindman, department head

 - Successful completion of EPSY 3341 with a grade of “C” or above,

-- A score of 70 on the practice Pedagogy and Professional Responsibilities (PPR) exam, and
+- A minimum score of 80 on the required practice certification exams, and

 - Departmental approval.